tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 ## Scope gets Complicated

 One of the most common problems I hear people running into is that scope gets out of control.
-When this happens, files can become very large and complicated to deal with the edge cases, such as: page refreshes, multiple views needing to respond to events, route organisation and persisting state!
-There are of course, many other potential problems that can pop up.
+When this happens, files can become very large and complicated to deal with the edge cases, such as:

+- page refreshes to continue sessions
+- multiple views needing to respond to events
+- route organisation
+- persisting complex data via transactions
+- mapping complex APIs or schemas to view data
+- user authentication
+- testing all of the above

+There are of course, many other potential problems that can pop up -- the list would go on!
+The problem mainly boils down to state, changing state and sharing it between various locations in a code-base.

-I will first talk about some existing solutions and their problems.
+I will first talk about some existing solutions to "complex scopes" and their problems.
 Finally, I will talk about separating state from behaviour using a state layer that reduces controller boilerplate, increases code-reuse and provides the facility to manage persistence and page loads effectively.

 I will no doubt make a few more blog posts about the subject of `state` management in AngularJS.